Azure/azureml-examples/CONTRIBUTING.md

 - [ ] test
 - [ ] submit PR, which will run the relevant workflow(s)

+### Contributing to the `using-cli` tutorial

+Treat the `experimental/using-cli` tutorial directory the same as the top-level directory of Azure/azureml-examples, with `workflows` subdirectory renamed to `jobs` and the notebooks as temporary documentation before the official public preview.
+Each job will have an auto-generated GitHub Action to test it on PRs with changes and continuously.
+While `experimental`, tests will be created manually.

 ### Additional information

 If this contributing guide has not answered your question(s), please open an issue.